turbot/pipes-docs/docs/integrations/gcp.md

 ## Modifying the GCP Integration

-After you have created an integration, you can change its **Handle**, **Handle Prefix**, or **Credentials**.
+After you have created an integration, you can change its **Handle**, **Handle Prefix**, or **Service Account Credentials**.
 You can also change the **Permissions** and **Handle** individually for each child folder or connection.

 *Modifying the integration after it has been created will potentially impact any workspaces that use its connections!*
 - Changing the **Handle Prefix** will change the handles of all of its connections.
 This means that the schema names will change in any workspace to which they are attached.
 The schema names, in turn, impact the search path and aggregators that use wildcards.
-- Discovery of projects and folders occurs using the supplied **Credentials**.
-If changing the credentials affects access to these projects and folders that will be reflected in the folders and connections.
+- Discovery of projects and folders occurs using the supplied **Service Account** information or **Credentials**.
+If changing these affects access to these projects and folders, that will be reflected in the folders and connections.
 For example, if the new credentials do not have access to some folders or projects that were visible to the previous credentials, then the corresponding folders and connections will be deleted and removed from any workspaces where they are attached.

 To modify the integration, navigate to the **Integrations** page for the appropriate resource:
 - To configure an AWS integration for your **Tenant**, click the double arrow button from the tenant switcher at the top of the Pipes console, select your tenant, and then select **Tenant Settings**.
 This option will only be visible in a custom tenant for which you are a [tenant owner](people#tenant-roles).
 Once you've selected your tenant, go to the **Integrations** tab to manage the integrations for the tenant.